Seth-McKilla/misc-utils/pst2pdf/README.md

 ## Requirements

-- Linux/macOS with the `readpst` binary installed and available in PATH.
-  - On Ubuntu/Debian: `sudo apt-get install readpst`
-  - On macOS (Homebrew): `brew install libpst`
 - Node.js 18+ (recommended) with pnpm or npm.
+- The `readpst` binary is required, but you don't need it installed system-wide:
+  - Option A: Place the binary at `pst2pdf/bin/readpst` (make it executable)
+  - Option B: Provide a custom path via `--readpst-bin /path/to/readpst`
+  - Option C: Have `readpst` available on PATH (e.g., Ubuntu: `sudo apt-get install readpst`, macOS: `brew install libpst`)

 ## Usage